-Relay outputs are added to the recorder as option cards.
+Up to 16 Relay outputs can be added to the recorder as option cards.
 See Section 2.4 for option-slot usage choices.
 All output relays can be configured to operate in response to any internal trigger or external event input (see Section 3.4).
 Relays can also used for totaliser counter outputs (see Section 5.2).